yingweiwo

 Pharmacodynamics

-Maralixibat is indicated in the treatment of cholestatic pruritus in patients with Alagille syndrome who are at least 1 year old.
-It has a moderate duration of action as it is given once daily, and a wide therapeutic index as patients have safely tolerated single doses up to 18 times the normal dose.
-Patients should be counselled regarding the risks of liver test abnormalities, gastrointestinal adverse reactions, and fat-soluble vitamin deficiencies.
+Maralixibat is indicated for the treatment of cholestatic pruritus in patients at least 1 year old with Aragile syndrome.
+Because it requires only once-daily administration, its duration of action is moderate; and its therapeutic index is broad, allowing patients to safely tolerate single doses up to 18 times the normal dose.
+Patients should be informed of the risks of abnormal liver function, gastrointestinal adverse reactions, and fat-soluble vitamin deficiencies.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.